0xSyhn/Movie-Recommendation-System/README.md

 The dataset chosen for the project was collected from kaggle.

-Note: get an API key from TMDB site and insert it in the URL provided in fetch_poster function.
+Note: get an API key from TMDB site and insert it in the URL provided while declaring response variable under fetch_poster function in main.py.

 link to the dataset: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata